mushahadur/Task-From-ICT-Layer/README.md

   ## Vue js Router<a name="vue_router"></a>

  Vue Router is the official routing library for Vue.js.
-It allows you to build single-page applications by managing navigation between different views or pages within a Vue application.
+It allows I to build single-page applications by managing navigation between different views or pages within a Vue application.

  ### Installation:
 If I am starting a new Vue project using Vue CLI, If I can not usually included then I install it separately: